DorenCalliku/comorbid-graphs/README.md

 ### Advanced Search
 For users who are looking for specifics in a hierarchical graph.
-For a full guide and explanation check the page [search](./docs/search.md) in the documentation.
+For a full guide and explanation check the page [advanced search](./docs/search.md) in the documentation.

 ```python
 # Example: Which Disorders in 'DSM-V' contain the term anxiety?